Samuel-Makinde/landing-page/README.md

 4. Project Section
 5. About Me Section
 6. Contact Section
+   This section hover
 7. Footer Section
+   The social media icon hover when mouse is place on it

 Note: app.js is been added at the end of the index.html file to link the js to it